 This factsheet offers a definition of digital learning in line with recent developments in both technology and the field of digital learning.
-It examines the three broad categories of practice in digital learning: Formal, informal and blended or supported learning, and investigates the role of social media and Web 3.0 in digital learning.
-The factsheet showcases new forms of digital learning, such as virtual learning environments, artificial intelligence, machine- and game-based learning, and considers the benefits and drawbacks of digital learning.
+It examines the three broad categories of practice in digital learning: Formal, informal and blended or supported learning, and investigates the role of social media and technological developments in digital learning.
+It outlines new forms of digital learning, and considers the benefits and drawbacks.
 The factsheet concludes by exploring the recent trends that are shaping the discipline, such as the wider use of collaborative technologies and approaches to learning.

 Digital learning covers many formal and informal learning techniques but should be seen as one element in an organisation’s learning strategy, often enhanced by being linked to other learning methods such as face-to-face sessions, coaching and mentoring.